How The Federal Shutdown Is Affecting Health Programs

 That includes IHS-run clinics, which provide direct health care to tribes around the country.
 These facilities are open, and many staffers are reporting to work because they are deemed "excepted," said Jennifer Buschik, an agency spokeswoman.
 But they will not be paid until Congress and the administration reach a deal.

 Other IHS programs are taking a more direct hit.
-For example, the agency has suspended grants that support tribal health programs, as well as preventive health clinics run by the Office of Urban Indian Health Programs.
+For example, the agency has suspended grants that support tribal health programs as well as preventive health clinics run by the Office of Urban Indian Health Programs.

-Public health efforts by Homeland Security and the EPA face serious constraints.
+Public health efforts by Homeland Security and the EPA face serious constraints

 The Department of Homeland Security's Office of Health Affairs assesses threats posed by infectious diseases, pandemics and biological and chemical attacks.
-It is supposed to

-be scaling back, according to the department's shutdown contingency plan.
+It is supposed to be scaling back, according to the department's shutdown contingency plan.
 This office is just one component of the 204-person Countering Weapons of Mass Destruction Office, which is retaining about 65 employees during the funding gap.

 Other DHS health workers are likely to work without pay — for instance, health inspectors at the border, said Peter Boogaard, who was an agency spokesman under the Obama administration.
-According to DHS' plan, the vast majority of border patrol employees will continue working through the shutdown.
+According to DHS's plan, the vast majority of Border Patrol employees will continue working through the shutdown.

 The Environmental Protection Agency has also run out of funding.
 According to its contingency plan, it's keeping on more than 700 employees without pay, including those who work on Superfund sites or other activities where the "threat to life or property is imminent."
 (More than 13,000 EPA workers have been furloughed.)